khieta/khieta.github.io/_pages/cv.md

   * Minors in Mathematics and Asian Languages and Literatures (Japanese)

 ##  Work experience
-I joined Amazon AWS full time in July 2022.
+I joined AWS full time in July 2022.

 During my time as a student, I was fortunate enough to have several internships:
 * Microsoft Quantum, Summer 2021